voxpelli/relspider/README.md

 A web crawler that indexes relations between the different profiles of users online and ties them together into an _identity graph_ that's similar to a _social graph_ but instead of mapping relations between different identities it maps the relation between different representations of the same identity.

+## State of current refactored master (0.2.0)

+Things left to be done in the refactoring:

+* Remove the added Bookshelf code and just go with pure Knex.js instead
+* Ensure that the README is up to date
+* There's likely going to be a GitHub milestone created for this as well so check that one as well

 ## Tech stuff (or just a big huge list of different cool aspects of this script)

 * Crawls link-tags and a-tags in HTML sites that have a "me"-relation.
 The "me"-relation is defined by the mother of all [Microformats](http://microformats.org/) – the [XFN](http://gmpg.org/xfn/and/#idconsolidation) – and is widely supported by big sites like Twitter, Google+, GitHub, Lanyrd etc.